COVID-19 and Planning for Your Pet

 The CDC has advised at-risk populations to stay home as much as possible.
 So far, what we know is that people most vulnerable to COVID-19 are those over 65, with an underlying health condition such as cardiovascular disease, cancer, or diabetes, and/or with a compromised immune system.
 People like this may need a little help.
 For example, they may need help with shopping (or with setting up internet shopping) or with walking their dog so that they can avoid crowds.
 Bill Hanage, associate professor of epidemiology at the Harvard T. H. Chan School of Public Health, told the Washington Post that checking on senior neighbours at this time is a good Samaritan Act.

-In an area with an outbreak, you may need to leave supplies on their doorstep and check on them via telephone or internet chat, rather than visiting in person.
+You may need to leave supplies on their doorstep and check on them via telephone or internet chat, rather than visiting in person.
 In an interview a couple of days ago, Anthony Fauci of the U.S. National Institutes for Health said:

 “Even if you’re not in the area with ongoing community spread, you’d do mitigation for everyone.
 Whether they’re elderly, immunocompromised, or young, common sense should prevail.
 The way we protect them in general is: Don’t take any unnecessary risks with them.”